p3tecracknell/tellprox/README.md

 --Windows users, click on 'Download Zip' and extract.

---Linux users should install git and setuptools:
+--Linux users should install git and setuptools, for example:

 --$sudo apt-get update